wizardamigos/organization/CONTENT/support.markdown

 <img alt="" border="0" src="https://www.paypalobjects.com/en_US/i/scr/pixel.gif" width="1" height="1">
 </form>

-## Companies!
+## Companies

-Are you a tech company?
+Special call to tech companies!
 Does your company rely on computer programmers to exist and grow?
 If so, **PLEASE** support us so we can diversify and prepare your next generation of employees and partners.
 We’ll make sure you get lots of exposure and support in return.
 Want to brainstorm? **[Contact us](mailto:wizard@amigos.institute?Subject=Brainstorm)** to see what we can do together.